darkmatter08/cool_ml_cv/readme.md

 - HOG Features from scratch
 - KNN on a synethtic dataset and the Iris dataset
 - K-means on the Iris dataset
-- Decision Trees on titanic dataset.
+- Decision Trees on the Titanic dataset.

 TODO:
-- More trees - random forests
+- Tree pruning on the Titanic dataset.
-- Trees - bagging
+- More trees - random forests, bagging (bootstrap aggregation), boosting
-- Boosting/Adaboost
+- Boosting/Adaboost/XGBoost
 - Some kind of bayesian learning algorithm.
 Maybe a Gaussian Process?
 Perhaps start with an E-M clustering algo.

 A useful resource is Introduction to Statistical Learning (ISL).
 I found Chapter 8 on Tree based methods especially useful.